SilverPoision/Rock-ON/README.md

 ```
 #### or

-Follow @yassineaboukir guide to configure the slack for sublert and also for creating a webhook address for sub.sh ans ASN.sh here:
+Follow @yassineaboukir guide to configure the slack for sublert and also for creating a webhook address for sub.sh and ASN.sh here:
 https://medium.com/@yassineaboukir/automated-monitoring-of-subdomains-for-fun-and-profit-release-of-sublert-634cfc5d7708

 # Tools Added